pramalin/quarkus-raspberry-pi/index.md

   | worker3   | 10.0.1.63  |

-It is easy to share Wifi Internet connection to the wired Ethernet in Ubuntu [Instructions](https://askubuntu.com/questions/3063/share-wireless-connection-with-wired-ethernet-port).
+It is easy to share wireless Internet connection to the wired Ethernet in Ubuntu [Instructions](https://askubuntu.com/questions/3063/share-wireless-connection-with-wired-ethernet-port).

 However the default address range (10.42.0.x) of the shared network did not match the static IP addresses selected for the nodes.
 To change the IP range we need to do the following.
 Further details are [here](https://askubuntu.com/questions/1062617/cannot-change-address-range-10-42-0-x-in-shared-to-other-computer-method).